ZAdamMac/ZAdamMac.github.io/_drafts/htb-writeup-frolic.markdown

 categories: HTB
 ----

+*I originally attacked Frolic (and wrote this article) in October 2018.
+It was the third box I'd ever claimed root on at HTB*

 Frolic was a box with some mixed reviews - and I have to be honest, when I started to tackle it, I was in the naysayer camp.
 That being said, while it wasn't the most realistic challenge ever, it was the most interesting machine I've tackled on [Hack The Box](https://hackthebox.eu) to date.
 The complications come from elements of the early attack on the box which are more in line with a CTF than a "realistic" penetration test scenario.

 That being said, my favourite games lately have been Fireproof Game's The Room franchise, and before that I had played and mostly-beaten Myst, so puzzles are fun from where I sit.